Community Paediatric Service

 • Neurological disability e.g. cerebral palsy or other physical disabilities.

-• Management of children with certain genetic/medical conditions (e.g., down’s syndrome, tuberous sclerosis, neurofibromatosis) who need ongoing neurodevelopmental surveillance and medical management.
+• Management of children with certain genetic/medical conditions (e.g., Down’s syndrome, tuberous sclerosis, neurofibromatosis) who need ongoing neurodevelopmental surveillance and medical management.

 • Medical assessment and management of children with neuro disability (e.g., cerebral palsy).